SpyrosChouliaras/Grafana-Dashboards/Grafana.md

 ./prometheus
 ```

+## Visit Grafana and import a Redis dashboard instead of Redis application plugin:

+Go to import -> load 763 (redis exporter dashboard ID) -> Choose prometheus as data source and click import(overwrite).

+Finally, you can add customized dashboards based on your requirements.
+As for example you can add the CPU usage percentage.

+Go to add panel, and in Metrics Browser **irate (redis_cpu_user_seconds_total [5s]) * 100**.

+Save the dashboard to apply changes

 # Scale Redis container resources using docker cgroups

 1) Log into the Ubuntu or Debian host as a user with sudo privileges.